 Activation style—Choose either Toggle switch or Button as the style to turn on or off each filter.
 (The default style is Toggle switch.)

-- Exclude activation styles for single clause—If there is only one clause asking for values (or displaying label) in each filter, this option allows you to exclude the activation styles (along with the label and the icon), display the clause content directly, and auto-apply it.
+- Exclude activation styles for single clause—If there is only one clause, and it's asking for values (or displaying label) in each filter, this option allows you to exclude the activation styles (along with the label and the icon), display the clause content directly, and auto-apply it.

 A filter uses logical expressions to find and display features in a layer based on attribute values in its data.
 Expressions use the general form of <Field name> <operator that specifies a condition> <Value or Field>.
 For example, Shelter capacity is greater than 200.